taleh007/Docs/aspnet/mvc/controllers/filters.rst

 Resource Filters
 ----------------
-*Resource Filters* implement either the ``IResourceFilter`` or ``IAsyncResourceFilter`` interface, and their execution wraps most of the filter pipeline (only :ref:`authorization filters` run before them).
+*Resource Filters* implement either the ``IResourceFilter`` or ``IAsyncResourceFilter`` interface, and their execution wraps most of the filter pipeline (only :ref:`authorization-filters` run before them).
 Resource filters are expecially useful if you need to short-circuit most of the work a request is doing.
 Caching would be one example use case for a resource filter, since if the response is already in the cache, the filter can immediately set a result and avoid the rest of the processing for the action.

 The :ref:`short circuiting resource filter <short-circuiting-resource-filter>` shown above is one example of a resource filter.
 A very naive cache implementation (do not use this in production) is shown below: